-The rear-panel ANTENNA connector is a female, 75-ohm F con- nector.
-While the F is a common standard in the US, adapters to other connector types are readily available worldwide.
+Antenna Input and ConsiderationsThe rear-panel ANTENNA connector is a female, 75-ohm H nector.
+While the F is a common standard in the US, adapte other connector types are readily available worldwide.
 Factors guiding your selection of an antenna will include the level and purity of the off-air signal.
 Selectivity of the 551 is remarkably good, but as a wideband receiver you may need a band-pass or band-stop filter for certain situations where the 551 and high power transmitters are co-located.
-The rear-panel HIGH LEVEL RF INPUT is a 50-ohm-terminating BNC input meant to connect directly to a transmitter or coupler tap as an alternative to off-air signal reception.
+High Level Input The rear-panel HIGH LEVEL RF INPUT is a 50-ohm-terminating BNC input meant to connect directly to a transmitter or coupler tap as an alternative to off-air signal reception.
 Maximum input voltage should not exceed 5VRMs.
 Input selection is made under the Tuner menus.
-The rear-panel MPX OUT BNC connector delivers either the FM baseband signal or a 19kHz stereo pilot-sync sample.
+Multiplex or Pilot Sync Output The rear-panel MPX OUT BNC connector delivers either the FM baseband signal or a 19kHz stereo pilot-sync sample.
 Mode selection and output level adjustment is made under the LCD-touchscreen or Webpage Setup menus.
 The output may be varied between 1VPP and 6VPP.
-The 551 monitor gives the user simultaneous access to the main-carrier analog-FM program, the accompanying HD1 digital-audio program, and any three of the remaining HD Radio program channels, HD2 through HD8.
+Program Line Outputs The 551 monitor gives the user simultaneous access to the main-carrier analog-FM program, the accompanying HD1 digital-audio program, and any three of the remaining HD Radio program channels, HD2 through HD8.
 The three selected channels are named HDA, HDB, and HDC.
 Preselect these in the